pmem/vltrace/README.md

 This is the top-level README.md of vltrace.

-vltrace is a tool tracing syscalls in a fast way using eBPF linux kernel feature.
+vltrace is a syscall tracing tool which utilizes eBPF - an efficient tracing feature of the Linux kernel.

 ### LICENSE ###